NICTA/TacoPig/README.rst

 2. Documentation
 ~~~~~~~~~~~~~~~~
  Comments should be integrate with the MATLAB doc and help commands.
 Use the
  comments included in the MATLAB scripts of TacoPig v0.1 as templates.

 3. Test cases
 ~~~~~~~~~~~~~
-*insert paragraph on test cases here*
+ The majority of TacoPig contributions will add covariance, mean or noise function objects to the code.
+A standard testing suite (tacopig.tests.standardtestsXML) is provided for testing these plugin objects, and will produce an XML report if a filename is provided as the first argument. standardtestsXML will automatically detect new plugin objects provided they are placed in the appropriate sub-package folders.

+ This standard test suite checks for common problems such as outputs that are the wrong size, covariance functions that are not positive definite, or gradients that do not agree with numerical differentiation.

+ However, if you are contributing a plugin with non-standard functionality, or a new type of GP core object, then it will be neccessary to provide explicit additional testing.
+Additional scripts should be placed in +tacopig/+tests.

 4. Your name as a contributor in the AUTHORS file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~